MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 Layer 5: **Session** Manages data exchange so this can be paused, restared and terinated.
 For example if a whatsapp call changes from wifi to cellular the layer manage not to disconnect.

 Layer 4: **Trasport** makes the application [multiplexing and demultiplexing](#multiplexing-and-demultiplexing), performs [segmentation and reassembles](#segmentation-and-reassembling) data, error control, flow control, packet ordering.
 Some example protocols are: TCP, UDP.
-Here packets are called datagrams or segments.
+Here packets are called **datagrams or segments**.

 Layer 3: **Network** (OSI) or **Internet** (TCP/IP) makes routing and forwarding, congestion control.
 It can make the routing in two ways: connection-less in which each packet is sent indipendently, and connection-oriented in which the route is establiched once, and used for all packets belonging to a specific host to host communication.
 Some example procols are: IP (IPv4, IPv6), ICMP.
-Here packets are called packets or datagrams.
+Here packets are called **packets or datagrams**.

 Layer 2: **Data link** (OSI) or **Link** (TCP/IP) makes the [multiplexing and demultiplexing](#multiplexing-and-demultiplexing) of layer 3 protocols, error discovery and recovery, medium access control (MAC sublayer).
-Some example protocols are: DSL, 802.11, Ethernet.
-Here packets are called frames.
+Some example protocols are: DSL, 802.11, Ethernet, ARP.
+Here packets are called **frames**.

 Layer 1: **Physical** is in the bottom of the model.
 It takes care of transmitting raw bits on the interface via electrical, electro-magnetic, light, sound ways signals.
 It defines encoding, voltages, modulations.
+Here packets are **bits**.

 ## Structure of the internet